-You will be responsible for enrolling the participant in the NCSR; this section needs to be completed even if the participant is enrolled for bowel and cervical screening.
-You can view your patients' screening status for bowel, cervical and lung cancer screening, including if they are overdue, and update their participant record.
+You will be responsible for enrolling the patient in the NCSR even if they are already enrolled for bowel or cervical screening.
+The NCSR can be used to view your patients' screening status for bowel, cervical and lung cancer screening, including if they are overdue, and update their record.